 The Provisional IRA’s 29-year campaign, from 1969 until the Good Friday Agreements in 1998, saw the evolution of several tactics and technologies.
-It was developing world-leading knowledge in the use of Mortars in urban environments as well as the development of bomb trigger mechanisms.
+It was developing world-leading knowledge in the use of Barrack Busters in urban environments as well as the development of bomb trigger mechanisms.

 KJ–2.
 The Provisional IRA was almost certainly a world leader in terms of Improvised Explosive Device (IED) use and development.
 It pioneered the development of secondary devices within an IED, as well as the development of radio and remote trigger signals.

 KJ–3.
 The Development of both of these technologies influenced terror groups across the world.
 The Provisional IRA directly supplied the Revolutionary Armed Forces of Columbia (FARC) with bomb-making and Mortar knowledge for use in urban environments.
 IED technology developed by the Provisional IRA influenced its use in the Middle East.

 Barrack Busters – Use of Mortars by the IRA